Sophie Lloyd

 Sophie Lloyd (born 22 October 1995) is a British guitarist.
-Since 2011, she has gained international recognition on YouTube as a rock and metal guitarist.
-She has been a guitarist in Machine Gun Kelly's touring band, which she joined in 2022.
+Since 2011, she has gained international recognition on YouTube as a rock music guitarist.
+She has been a guitarist in MGK's touring band, which she joined in 2022.
 Her debut EP "Delusions" was released in 2018.
 Her debut solo album, Imposter Syndrome, was released in 2023.

 Early life

 Sophie Lloyd was born in Oxford on 22 October 1995.
 She grew up in Henley-on-Thames.
 She first picked up guitar at the age of nine, after watching "Goofy Goober Rock", a modified cover version of Twisted Sister's "I Wanna Rock", in the 2004 film The SpongeBob SquarePants Movie.
 Her early influences included metal bands Iron Maiden, Black Label Society and Pantera, as well as Joe Bonamassa and Halestorm.
 She graduated with first-class honours as a Bachelor of Music in Popular Music Performance from the BIMM Institute London in 2018, and is a professional composer.